TheIrvingBarajas/TheIrvingBarajas/README.md

 <h2>Hi 👋, I'm Irving Barajas!</h2>

-- 🔭 I’m currently working on some side projects and looking for my next opportunity!
+- 🔭 I’m currently working on some side projects and I am open to new opportunities!
-- 🤝 I’m looking to help grow junior engineers, just reach out
+- 🤝 Always looking to help grow junior engineers, just reach out
 - ⚡ Fun fact: I love to travel!
 I've been to 30+ countries.